christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

 In my case I provide many more negatives than positives to the classifier  (4 times more).

+I would avoid leaving OpenCV training algorithm create the negative windows (`opencv_traincascade` subsample negative image), or to do that, my `extract` will create the background images at the final training size (100x20 in my example) so that it cannot subsample but only take the entire negative image as a negative.

+Creating negatives from the backgrounds of the positives is much more "natural" and will give far better results, than using a wild list of background images taken on Internet.
+That's all that makes the interest of such an `extract` program.

+The CSV input file to the program is a list of input images with the class and coordinates of the rectangles where objects are located in the image,

+    /Users/christopherbourez/data/img.png,0,10,30,210,65

+The last two input parameters give the size to resize the negative windows after extraction.

+## OpenCV positive rectangle conversion

-Then to extract the positive rectangles :
+It is required to use an OpenCV program to convert the positive rectangles to the required format :

     opencv_createsamples -info pos/info.dat -vec pos.vec -w $WIDTH -h $HEIGHT

 You can also augment the positive sample by rotating and distorting the images with `opencv_createsamples` and merging them back into one vec with Naotoshi Seo’s `mergevec.cpp` tool.

-and to train the classifier :
+## Train the classifier :

     mkdir models
     opencv_traincascade -data models -vec pos.vec -bg neg/info.dat -w $WIDTH -h $HEIGHT -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 1000 -numNeg 2000 -mode ALL -precalcValBufSize 1024 -precalcIdxBufSize 1024

+About the parameter :

-`numPos` parameter has to be about 90% of the number of positive rectangles, since some positives that are too different from the the positive set can be rejected by the algorithm and if `numPos` equals the number of positives, it will fail.
+- `numPos` parameter has to be about 90% of the number of positive rectangles, since some positives that are too different from the the positive set can be rejected by the algorithm and if `numPos` equals the number of positives, it will fail.

     OpenCV Error: Bad argument (Can not get new positive sample.
 The most possible reason is insufficient count of samples in given vec-file.

+Increasing the number of positives will enable a better generalization of the model.
+Usually a few thousand is good.

+- `numNeg` : For the ratio of number of Positives versus Negatives numPos:numNeg, a ratio of 1:2 is good usually.

+Increasing the number of negative will diminish the number of false positive detections.

 Be careful also, the JS library `jsfeat` only accept detectors in the old format (use `opencv_haartraining` instead).